-The tenured faculty in executive session will discuss the credentials of all faculty eligible for tenure and make appropriate recommendation(s) based upon the department, college and University standards to the department head.
 The tenured faculty will vote by secret ballot to tenure or not to tenure.
 The department head may attend the meeting but is not eligible to vote.

 Faculty members who are unable to be present at the meeting must notify the department head in advance and with the consent of the department head may submit a sealed envelope with a secret ballot enclosed for each person under review.
 The chair of the tenure committee will confidentially apprise the members of the tenure committee of the results at the meeting.
 The written recommendation of the Tenure Committee is forwarded in writing to the department head and must include the actual vote count and any additional information deemed relevant to the outcome.
 The recommendation of the Tenure Committee will be immediately provided by the department head to the faculty member seeking tenure.
-In the case of a negative recommendation by the Tenure Committee, the faculty member will have the option of withdrawing the application.
+In the case of a negative recommendation by the Tenure Committee, the faculty member will have the option of withdrawing the application (but see I above).
 If the application is not withdrawn by the faculty member, the process will proceed.

 - v.
 By November 1, the department head will forward to the dean a written recommendation on each faculty member for tenure as well as the written recommendation of the Tenure Committee.
 The department head will advise the candidate in writing of the department head's recommendation by November 15. - vi.
 The dean will make a written recommendation to the Provost and forward the recommendations of the department's Tenure Committee and the department head by December 1.
 The dean will notify the candidate in writing of the dean's recommendation by December 15. - vii.
 The Provost will make a written recommendation to the President by February 1 and will forward the recommendations of the department's Tenure Committee, the department head, and the dean.
-The Provost will inform the candidate of the recommendation by February 1.
-In the case of a negative recommendation by the Provost, the faculty member has the option to file a complaint in accordance with the procedures outlined in Section IV of this Handbook. - viii.
+The Provost will inform the candidate of the recommendation by February 1 and the President shall do likewise by March 1.

+In the case of a negative recommendation by the Provost, the faculty member has the option to file a complaint in accordance with the procedures outlined in Section V of this Handbook. - viii.
 The President will make recommendations to the Board of Regents at the April meeting.
-Faculty members will be notified of the final tenure decision by May 15 and, in case of a negative decision, will be allowed an extension of one year only. - 4.
+Faculty members will be notified of the final tenure decision by May 15 and, in case of a negative decision, those in their mandatory tenure year will be allowed an extension of one year. - c.
+For faculty who may be granted tenure at appointment, the procedures to be followed in tenure recommendations are identical to those described in IV.B.3.b.iv IV.B.3.b.vi except that the review will occur at the time of appointment, with a decision by the Board at its first meeting after the recommendation by the President. - IV.B.4.
 Extension of the Probationary Period: Tenure-track faculty members holding a probationary term of appointment may be granted an extension of the maximum probationary period with no resulting change in employment obligations.
 This extension applies whether or not the faculty member takes a leave of absence for qualifying events.

 The maximum probationary period may not be extended more than two times.
 In addition, a faculty member's probationary term of appointment may not exceed eight years.

 A faculty member who is granted an extension of the tenure clock has the right to request to be considered for tenure and/or promotion prior to the decision year of the probationary period.